 “When I got to medical school, I was in awe of everything,” he said.
 “I wanted to be everything, everything I rotated through.
-It was really hard to settle.
+It was tough to settle.
 I thought I’d stay in academics.”

 He spent two residency years in internal medicine, believing that was his path.
-But he began to feel as if he was managing people’s chronic illnesses and adjusting medicines.
+But he began to feel as if he was managing people’s chronic illnesses and adjusting medications.

 “It wasn’t for me,” he recalls.
 “I wanted to do something more.
 That’s when I switched to general surgery and ENT.”

-His specialty became otolaryngology, or the medical and surgical management and treatment of patients with diseases and disorders of the ear, nose, throat (ENT) and related structures of the head and neck.
-As such, he’s a fellow with the American Academy of Otolaryngology; the American College of Surgeons; the American Academy of Facial Plastic and Reconstructive Surgery and others.
+His specialty became otolaryngology, or the medical and surgical management and treatment of patients with diseases and disorders of the ear, nose, throat (ENT), and related head and neck structures.
+As such, he’s a fellow with the American Academy of Otolaryngology, the American College of Surgeons, the American Academy of Facial Plastic and Reconstructive Surgery, and others.

-During the Vietnam War era, he signed on with the U.S. Air Force, so he could keep his residency.
-He eventually got a letter to report to Vandenberg Air Force Base, and spent two years in the service, operating at the then very busy base hospital.
+During the Vietnam War era, he signed on with the U.S. Air Force to keep his residency.
+He eventually got a letter to report to Vandenberg Air Force Base.
+He spent two years in the service, operating at the then bustling base hospital.

 Once finished with his service, he opened his private practice in Lompoc.
 That was almost 40 years ago.

 Though he’s reduced his schedule somewhat, Dr. Michel still keeps a hand in clinical medicine.
-He laughs that with the new administrative job he still has “street cred” with other physicians because he maintains his practice.
+He laughs that he still has “street cred” with other physicians because he maintains his practice with the new administrative job.

 “You have to be able to know what everybody else is going through,” he suggests.
 “The biggest part of it is to try and get everybody together on the same page.
 It’s a struggle.
 We have to realize we’re in it together.
 We have to row in the same direction.
 The medical staff is going to maintain its independence.
 But we need to work together with the hospital.”

-In mid-December, Dr. Michel added another honor to his resume: Lompoc Valley Medical Center Physician of the Year.
+Dr. Michel added another honor to his resume in mid-December: Lompoc Valley Medical Center Physician of the Year.

 Another nomination states that Dr. Michel “epitomizes everything it is to be an excellent example of grace, calmness, confidence; his knowledge and skill are above all others.
 He is such a treasure to this community.”

-In his typical fashion, Dr. Michel is embarrassed and humbled by the award.
+Dr. Michel is embarrassed and humbled by the award in his typical fashion.